 Even more budget-friendly is the 3-star Baymont by Wyndham Celebration which has rates starting at $60 per night.

 Like many downtown areas, you will find a nice concentration of shopping, restaurants, businesses, and hotels in Downtown Orlando while only being 20 minutes from the parks.

 With plenty of options to keep a family busy outside of the parks, Downtown Orlando is a great option if members of your party don’t plan on hitting the parks with you every day and want to do some exploring by foot.
-Although you may be more susceptible to higher prices if a convention is in town or if the city is busy compared to some of the outskirt locations, there are still plenty of solid hotel options to chose from.
+Although you may be more susceptible to higher prices if a convention is in town or if the city is busy compared to some of the outskirts locations, there are still plenty of solid hotel options to choose from.

 While not technically a neighborhood, I-Drive (as the locals call it), is Orlando’s version of the Vegas Strip.
 Here you will find an incredible amount of hotels, restaurants, shops, and attractions lined up for 11 miles, so it’s definitely a location worth considering.